ChrisChamizo/ChrisChamizo/README.md

  <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>

  ### About Me
-💡 &nbsp;I like to explore new technologies and develop efficient software solutions..\
+💡 &nbsp;I like to explore new technologies and develop efficient software solutions. \
 🎓 &nbsp; I'm currently studying Systems Analyst at the National University of General Sarmiento and taking a FullStack web development course at the Utn.\
 🌱 &nbsp;In my free time, I look for programming challenges on different platforms and try to solve them.\